Ch3rry-Pi3-Azure/DataBricks-Machine-Learning/guides/setup.md

 ## Running the Job
 After deploying the jobs stack, run the pipeline from the Databricks UI:
-- Workspace → Jobs & Pipelines → `data-analytics-notebook-pipeline` → Run now
+- Workspace → Jobs & Pipelines → `machine-learning-notebook-pipeline` → Run now

 ## Notes
 - Resource group names must be unique within your Azure subscription.
-- Follow a consistent naming convention (e.g., `rg-databricks-analytics-dev-eastus`).
+- Follow a consistent naming convention (e.g., `rg-databricks-ml-dev-eastus`).
 - Azure Databricks creates a separate managed resource group in the same subscription.